mariaabid003/aqi-forecasting/README.md

 foundation is critical for creating reliable machine learning models capable of predicting AQI under varying conditions.

+### **Data Preprocessing**
+The preprocessing script ensures data integrity before training and forecasting.
+It loads the feature group from Hopsworks, checks for missing values and duplicates, and fills gaps in aqi_pm10 and aqi_o3 using linear interpolation and forward filling.
+This process maintains consistency and reliability across all AQI and weather features used in model development.

 ###  **Training Pipeline**
 The training pipeline handles the development and evaluation of multiple machine learning models, including Random Forest, Ridge Regression, and TensorFlow Dense